ahnxx132/python-challenge/README.md

 ## Before You Begin
 Before starting the assignment, be sure to complete the following steps:

-* Create a new repository for this project called python-challenge.
+* Create a new repository for this project called [python-challenge].
 Do not add this homework assignment to an existing repository.

 * Clone the new repository to your computer.